cyclus/cyclus/doc/domain_model_document/use_cases.rst

 Use Cases
 =========

-**Note, this is still very closely copied and pasted from the FCS requirements document.
-It needs to be re-imagined to avoid self-plaigarism.**
+**Note, this is still very closely replicated from the FCS requirements document. **

 Cyclus seeks to support the range of studies that are of interest to an interdisciplinary user community.
 In support of these studies, it will need to